0z-cloud/vx/README.md

     - [x] CoreDNS.

-          * Primary DNS Protocol engadger which placed like frontend endpoint, - is are a cloud placement ` layout ` use this as shared on each ```` platform ` at ` zone ` for rewriting, filtering, forwarding, redirection for all DNS queries.
+          * Primary DNS Protocol engager which placed like frontend endpoint, - is are a cloud placement ` layout ` use this as shared on each ```` platform ` at ` zone ` for rewriting, filtering, forwarding, redirection for all DNS queries.

-          * Only contain rules for recursion pathing processing on each DNS query, knowns only about DNS zones and backend services which answers to them, such as like K8S Cluster DNS Public VIP Edpoint and Consul Service Discovery DNS Interface, who able possible to use mesh service discovery zones as parts of parent zone.
+          * Only contain rules for recursion pathing processing on each DNS query, knowns only about DNS zones and backend services which answer to them, such as like K8S Cluster DNS Public VIP Edpoint and Consul Service Discovery DNS Interface, who able possible to use mesh service discovery zones as parts of the parent zone.

     - [x] Bind9 DNS Services Backend.

-          * Is are a Stub Placement with SOA and records for primary root Domain, - ` consul_public_domain ` for each ` sector/zone ` where parent are ` environement ` father.
+          * Is are a Stub Placement with SOA and records for primary root Domain, - ` consul_public_domain ` for each ` sector/zone ` where parent are ` environment ` father.
-          Like redirects to (*.cloud|*.k8|*.swarm), declare itself's and static records, vip and service management tools endpoints, which are uses as pointer where Service Discovery, are is enabled for service, and static mapping where generated by Ansible Groups.
+          Like redirects to (*.cloud|*.k8|*.swarm), declare itself's and static records, VIP and service management tools endpoints, which are uses as pointer where Service Discovery, are is enabled for service, and static mapping was generated by Ansible Groups.

           * Provides dynamic zone extending and stacking, in geo-mesh networks detects and declare nearest endpoints of truth.

     - [-] Kubernetes DNS Vip Endpoint.

-          * Used as same case like in Consul, extends domain with prefix k8 by CoreDNS DMZ Service Discovery Sector, and able forward DNS queries to Internal Kubernetes Cluster DNS Service Discovery, and represented by ` *.k8.{{ consul_public_domain }} `
+          * Used as the same case like in Consul, extends domain with prefix k8 by CoreDNS DMZ Service Discovery Sector, and able forward DNS queries to Internal Kubernetes Cluster DNS Service Discovery, and represented by ` *.k8.{{ consul_public_domain }} `